xfbs/pocorgtfo/README.md

 * [Issue 0x14](pocorgtfo14.pdf): PASTOR LAPHROAIG SCREAMS HIGH FIVE TO HEAVENS AS THE WHOLE WORLD GOES UNDER
 * [Issue 0x15](pocorgtfo15.pdf): I SLIPPED A LITTLE BUT LAPHROAIG WAS THERE WITH A HELPING HAND, A NIFTY IDEA, AND TWO LITERS OF COFFEE
 * [Issue 0x16](pocorgtfo16.pdf): PASTOR LAPHOAIG RACES THE RUNTIME RELINKER AND OTHER TRUE TALES OF CLEVERNESS AND CRAFT
+* [Issue 0x17](pocorgtfo17.pdf): It is damned cold outside so let's light ourselves a fire! warm ourselves with whiskey! and teach ourselves some tricks!